shikhar-saxena/daa-project/_build/html/_sources/prelim.md

 # Introduction

-This project does a thorough exploration of Primality-Testing Algorithms and also covers the design and analysis of some Greedy and Dynamic Programming algorithms.
+This project does a thorough exploration of Primality-Testing Algorithms and also covers some Greedy and Dynamic Programming algorithms.

 We will assume that the reader is familiar with the basic arithmetic properties of class of integers $\mathbb{Z}$.
 Some prelimnaries are covered henceforth: